-136199 Eris will be well placed in the sky, in the constellation Cetus.
-It will be visible for much of the night, reaching its highest point in the sky around midnight local time.
+136199 Eris will reach opposition, when it lies opposite to the Sun in the sky.
+Lying in the constellation Cetus, it will be visible for much of the night, reaching its highest point in the sky around midnight local time.

-From Fairfield, it will be visible between 21:01 and 04:51.
-It will become accessible around 21:01, when it rises to an altitude of 21° above your south-eastern horizon.
-It will reach its highest point in the sky at 00:58, 46° above your southern horizon.
-It will become inaccessible around 04:51 when it sinks below 21° above your south-western horizon.
+From Fairfield, it will be visible between 21:03 and 04:48.
+It will become accessible at around 21:03, when it rises to an altitude of 21° above your south-eastern horizon.
+It will reach its highest point in the sky at 00:55, 46° above your southern horizon.
+It will become inaccessible at around 04:48 when it sinks below 21° above your south-western horizon.

-At around the same time that 136199 Eris passes opposition, it also makes its closest approach to the Earth – termed its perigee – making it appear at its brightest and largest.
+At around the same time that 136199 Eris passes opposition, it also makes its closest approach to the Earth – termed its perigee – making it appear at its brightest.

-This happens because when 136199 Eris lies opposite the Sun in the sky, the solar system is lined up so that 136199 Eris, the Earth and the Sun form a straight line with the Earth in the middle, on the same side of the Sun as 136199 Eris.
+This happens because when 136199 Eris lies opposite to the Sun in the sky, the Earth passes between 136199 Eris and the Sun.
+The solar system is lined up with 136199 Eris and the Earth on the same side of the Sun, as shown by the configuration labelled perigee in the diagram below:

-In practice, however, 136199 Eris orbits much further out in the solar system than the Earth – at an average distance from the Sun of 67.94 times that of the Earth, and so its angular size does not vary much as it cycles between opposition and solar conjunction.
+In practice, however, 136199 Eris orbits much further out in the solar system than the Earth – at an average distance from the Sun of 68.11 times that of the Earth, and so its brightness does not vary much as it cycles between opposition and solar conjunction.

-On this occasion, 136199 Eris will lie at a distance of 95.05 AU, and reach a peak brightness of magnitude 18.7.
-Even at its closest approach to the Earth, however, 136199 Eris is so distant from the Earth that it is not possible to distinguish it as more than a star-like point of light.
+But even when it is at its closest point to the Earth, 136199 Eris is so distant from the Earth that it is not possible to distinguish it as more than a star-like point of light, even through a telescope.

 A chart of the path of 136199 Eris across the sky in 2019 can be found here, and a chart of its rising and setting times here.